 Hot Tip: If you love The New York Times Cooking or The New York Times Games, you can subscribe to unlimited access for just $40 per year.
 Pay with your Amex Platinum card, receive just 1 of your $20 monthly Amex digital entertainment credits and get an entire year’s subscription for a net $20.

-If you’re a road warrior, take a lot of road trips, or just spend a lot of time commuting to/from work in your vehicle, having quality radio programming could be of value to you.
-SiriusXM radio is known mostly for its premium programming sans commercial interruption.
+If you’re a road warrior or just spend a lot of time commuting to/from work in your vehicle, having quality radio programming could be of value to you.
+SiriusXM radio is known mainly for its premium programming sans commercial interruption.

 In addition to its popular entertainment subscriptions, you may not know that SiriusXM also offers specialty subscriptions for mariners and those in aviation.